RosboneMako/MakoDistortion2/README.md

 pitch based sounds.
 There are four mono-synthesizer styled effects available also.
 Three of these effects require specific WAVE files to operate.

+To use a Mod Effect, click on the signal flow diagram where you want the Mod to be.
+There are 4 possible locations.
+Then select the desired effect from the  EFFECT TYPE listbox in the settings area.

 DELAY BLOCK
 ------------------------------------------------------------------